schmonz/nbvm/BUILDVM-TODO.md

 - Set up `distcc` with build hosts at:
     - Mac Pro x86 running Ubuntu
     - Mac mini x86 running macOS
-    - (if those help, awesome, get an aarch64 Mac mini)
+    - (if those help, awesome, get a Mac Studio)
 - Would be awesome to submit a new or updated package for a pre-commit many-platforms build
+- Alpine
+    - Support `pkgtools/rc.d-boot`
+    - `apk update && apk upgrade`
 - Void
     - Support `pkgtools/rc.d-boot`
     - automate OS update